mongodb/mongoid/spec/README.md

 ## Quick Start

+The test suite requires shared tooling that is stored in a separate repository and is referenced as a submodule.
+After checking out the desired driver branch, check out the matching submodules:

+    git submodule init
+    git submodule update

 Spin up a MongoDB deployment against which to run the Mongoid specs.
 Mongoid specs support a variety of MongoDB topologies, but the simplest is a single MongoDB instance: